About the Program

 Students are expected to prepare a grant proposal for submission to a government funding agency.
 Eligible students are also required to write and submit a National Research Service Award (NRSA) proposal at the end of their third year.
 International students who are not eligible for federal grants are encouraged to work on submissions with faculty members.

 The comprehensive examination is taken at the end of the second year of study.
 Each student must propose and defend a major area paper in their proposed field of research.
-Upon passing the exam, students choose a faculty member from either the College of Liberal Arts or Fox School as their primary mentor.
+Upon passing the exam, students choose a faculty member from either Fox School or the College of Liberal Arts as their primary mentor.

 The doctoral dissertation is an original empirical study that makes a significant contribution to the field.
-It should expand the existing knowledge and demonstrate the student's grasp of research methods and a mastery of their primary area of interest.
-Dissertations should be rigorously investigated; uphold the ethics and standards of the field; demonstrate an understanding of the relationship between the primary area of interest and the broader field of psychology; and be prepared for publication in a professional journal.
+It should expand the existing knowledge and demonstrate the student's knowledge of research methods and a mastery of their primary area of interest.
+Dissertations should be rigorously investigated; uphold the ethics and standards of the field; demonstrate an understanding of the relationship between the primary area of interest and the broader field of business; and be prepared for publication in an academic journal.

 Submission Address for Application Materials: